Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Spacecraft Simulation and Discussion

 Using these $N$ constraint functions, we construct $N$ RCBFs of the form given in \eqref{eq:constant_noise_cbf}, denoted $H_i^B, i=1,2,\cdots N$.
 Here, the parameter $a_\textrm{max}$ is the same for every RCBF and is

 where $u_c \neq 0$ since every mesh point is moving.
 This results in $a_\textrm{max} = 0.0523 \textrm{ m/s}^2$.
-We could also have found a function $\Phi$ and used the form of RCBF in \eqref{eq:variable_cbf}, but this would be less beneficial here than in Mission A since the agent will always be close to the asteroid surface.
-We need a separate discrete state for each RCBF to describe whether it is active, so we introduce the vector $\Sigma$ containing $N$ discrete states $\sigma_i$.
+We could also have found a function $\Phi$ and used the form of RCBF in \eqref{eq:variable_cbf}, but this would be less beneficial here than in Section~\ref{sec:results_ceres} since the agent will always be close to the asteroid surface.
+We need a separate discrete state for each RCBF to describe whether each RCBF is active, so we introduce the vector $\Sigma$ containing $N$ discrete states $\sigma_i$.
 Each RCBF induces a set of allowable control inputs $\boldsymbol\mu_{\textrm{rcbf},i}$, so the control inputs must live in the intersection of the allowable sets following from each active RCBF.
 To this end, define